cochlearai/sense-python/Readme.md

 # Sense Python

-This repository is splitted in two folders :
+This repository is split in two folders :
-- `cochl_sense` contains the source code of the cochlear.ai sense nodejs client
+- `cochl_sense` contains the source code of the cochlear.ai sense python client
 - `examples` contains examples sample

 ## Quick start

 Go in `examples` folder

-Make sure that dependencies are install by running `pip install -r requirements.txt`.
+Make sure that dependencies are installed by running `pip install -r requirements.txt`.

-You can then inference a file : `python file.py`
+You can then inference a file: `python file.py`

 If you want to inference a stream, you will need to install `portaudio` on your system.
-You can then inference audio from your microphone : `python pyaudio_sense.py`
+You can then inference audio from your microphone: `python pyaudio_sense.py`

 ## Use the library

 To use our library, install it by running `pip install cochl-sense`.

-You can now import classes :
+You can now import classes:
 ```python
 from cochl_sense.file import FileBuilder
 from cochl_sense.stream import StreamBuilder